Chymyst/chymyst-core/docs/chymyst-actor.md

 In this way, the program expresses the contention of several processes on a shared resource.

 This concludes the second and final step towards the chemical machine paradigm.
+We have completely decoupled mailboxes from chemical actors, in the sense that chemical actors may atomically wait on one or more incoming messages from arbitrary mailboxes.

 It remains to use the Scala syntax instead of pseudo-code.
 In Scala, we need to declare message types explicitly using the `m` macro,